AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

 - A resource is typically retrieved from a channel with a loop logic i.e. `for := range`
 - A resource can also be retrieved from a channel within a select case which is in turn within a never ending for loop

-On the whole, if one gets a good grasp of functional programming, understadning use of function closures, then implementing concurrency via channels will get simpler.
+On the whole, if one gets a good grasp of functional programming, understanding use of function closures, then implementing concurrency via channels will get simpler.

 Below is a code snippet that I have copied from one of the reference links.
 This snippet is the go implementation to